Why do we need a new flag?

 With love and justice for all.”**

-*I would like to suggest that American Christians, in the spirit of self-sacrificial love, should ask God to forego His usual blessing upon America and instead confer it upon the people of North Korea to free them from the greatest political oppression in the world.
+*I would like to suggest that Christians, in a spirit of self-sacrificial love, should forego their usual prayer for the blessing of the country in which they live (and, therefore, themselves) and instead confer it upon the people of North Korea to free them from the most onerous political oppression in the world (greater than that experienced by the Iraqis under Saddam Hussein).

 **By June Alliman Yoder and J. Nelson Kraybill.